robert-hh/SSD1963-TFT-Library-for-PyBoard-and-RP2040/README.md

       Default are colors set by setColor() and setBGColor().
       FGcolor and BGcolor must be triples that can be converted to a bytearray, e.g. tuples, lists or strings.
       The font used must be created e.g. using the GLCD tool and then convert it using the cfonts_to_packed_py.py script of Peter Hinch, adapted to the needs of this library.

 printString(s [, buffer])
-    # print the string s at the location set by setTextPos() in the style detailed by setTextStyle().
+    # print the string s at the location set by setTextPos() in the style
+      detailed by setTextStyle().
-      buffer is a optional argument for a buffer reeciving the background data when transparency is chosen.
+      buffer:  is a optional argument for a buffer receiving the background data when transparency is chosen.
 The size must be at least char_with * char_heigth * 3.
         There is no size checking involved.
-      If the buffer is too small, the program will crash. printString advances the text position for the next data by the accumulated widths of the characters.
+If the buffer is too small, the program will crash.
-      It will flow over to a next line, at a distance given by the char height.
+      printChar advances the text position for the next text by the width of the character.
+It will flow over to a next line, if necessary, at a distance given by the char height.
+      Before printing text, the font must be set with setTextStyle()

 printChar(c [, buffer])
-    # print the character c at the location set by setTextPos() in the style detailed by setTextStyle().
+    # print the character c at the location set by setTextPos() in the style
+      detailed by setTextStyle().
-      buffer is a optional argument for a buffer receiving the background data when transparency is chosen.
+      buffer: is a optional argument for a buffer receiving the background data when transparency is chosen.
 The size must be at least char_with * char_heigth * 3.
         There is no size checking involved.
-      If the buffer is too small, the program will crash. printChar advances the text position for the next text by the width of the character.
+If the buffer is too small, the program will crash.
+      printChar advances the text position for the next text by the width of the character.
 It will flow over to a next line, if necessary, at a distance given by the char height.
+      Before printing text, the font must be set with setTextStyle()

 ```
 ## Lower level functions ##